mehulagg/gitlab/doc/ci/examples/README.md

 ### Contributed examples

-You can help GitLab and your favorite programming language users by submitting a merge request with a guide for that language.
-These examples of contributed guides are hosted externally or in separate example projects:
+You can help people that use your favorite programming language by submitting a link to a guide for that language.
+These contributed guides are hosted externally or in separate example projects:

 | Use case                      | Resource |
 |-------------------------------|----------|